vejahatf54/utc_dmc/docs/DEPLOYMENT_GUIDE.md

 **Solution**:

-1. Restore from `config.original.json` backup
+1. **Restore from source**: Use your original plaintext configuration from source control or documentation
-2. Restart application for fresh encryption with new hardware signature
+2. **Replace config.json**: Overwrite the encrypted config with the plaintext version
-3. Or manually replace encrypted values with plaintext and restart
+3. **Restart application**: The app will encrypt the values with the new hardware signature

 ### Configuration Not Working After Transfer

 If you accidentally copy encrypted config to another machine:

-1. Replace with the backed up `config.original.json`
+1. **Restore from source**: Use your original plaintext configuration from source control or documentation
-2. Rename back to `config.json`
+2. **Replace config.json**: Overwrite the encrypted config with the plaintext version
-3. Restart application for fresh encryption
+3. **Restart application**: The app will encrypt the values for the new machine

 ### Service Detection Issues